FuckingNode/fuckingnode.github.io/docs/manual/commit.md

 > `fuckingnode commit <message> [branch] [--push]`, or `fkcommit <message>`

-The `commit` command in F\*ckingNode allows you to run maintenance tasks and any task of your liking before making a commit, and then having the commit made ONLY if these task succeed.
+The `commit` command in FuckingNode allows you to run maintenance tasks and any task of your liking before making a commit, and then having the commit made ONLY if these task succeed.
 This way you ensure you didn't forget to update dependencies before committing and avoid pushing a change that made a certain test not pass (if you chose, for example, your test runner to be the pre-commit task).

 ## Usage